Sunday, February 9, 2020

 Although there is an English language "Runequest Companion", the Japanese version is original material.

-Runequest '90s is a simplified version of the RuneQuest by Rei Katsura.
+Runequest '90s is a simplified version of RuneQuest by Rei Katsura.
 Dragon Atlas is the accompanying world guide.

 社会思想社アドベンチャーゲームブック